VALUE-Leaderboard/DataRelease/DATA.md

 [Paper](https://arxiv.org/abs/2001.09099), [Dataset Website](https://tvr.cs.unc.edu/tvc.html)

-TVC is a video captioning dataset based on 6 TV shows (the same as TVC).
+TVC is a video captioning dataset based on 6 TV shows (the same as TVQA).
 It shares some of the annotations with TVR.
 Its annotations can be downloaded by:
 ```
 bash download_annotations/download_tv_annotations.sh $DATA_DIR
 ```